 When looking to determine if a candidate will be successful in a role, you can assess if their natural strengths align with the core competencies of the position.
 However, just because someone appears to be a fit to the role does not automatically guarantee their success.

-- Hierarchy – defined by policies and procedures.
-They value following the guidelines, and there is not often a need to change things if it is already working.
+- Hierarchy – Defined by policies and procedures.
+They value following the established guidelines, and there is not often a need to change things if it is already working.

 When it comes to assessing for culture and values fit, there are certain steps you need to take as an interviewer to ensure that you are asking questions to help determine this fit early in the interview process.
 And you also want to make sure you are aware of any bias that presents itself.

 First, can you clearly articulate your organization’s culture?
 If you asked various employees in the organization, would they be able to state your company’s top values?
 The culture of the organization should be easily identifiable because the employees should embody those values.
 Make sure that your evaluation of the candidate goes beyond the likeability or similarity factors.

 You can gain a deeper understanding of what the candidate values as an employee of an organization through interview questions that go beyond “What do you value in an organization?” or “What would be your ideal company culture?”
 Instead, try questions such as the following:

 - What is something that you enjoyed the most about your most recent role?
 Recent company?

 - How could your next manager best support you?

 - Where do you see your career in the next three to five years?

 If possible, show candidates around the organization.
 Let them meet employees (even virtually) and ask questions.
 Through those observable interactions, you will gain a better understanding of whether the candidate’s values match those of your organizational culture.
 It may also give the candidate – and you – insight into the current climate of the organization.
 It is important to be able to tell the difference.
 The climate represents current feelings and attitudes and can be changed, while culture is much more stable and what you should be focused on when assessing for organizational culture and values fit.